kwickramasekara/blog/src/posts/iphone-14-pro-camera-performance.md

 date: 2023-01-06T05:05:06.725Z
 tags: technology
 ---
 In the past, I have always chosen to go with Apple's budget line of phones like the XR and 12 mini because I did not feel like the bump in price would yield significantly better photos.
-However, 2022 was the exception because 14 Pro now comes with a bigger sensor.
 When it comes to cameras, it mostly boils down to physics - bigger sensors and lenses allow them to capture more light which results in better photos overall.
-As an added bonus, 14 Pro also bumped its resolution from 12 to 48 megapixels.
+In 2022, Apple added a bigger sensor to its Pro lineup.
+Also, they bumped its resolution from 12 to 48 megapixels.
 With these updates, I knew my only choice this time is the Pro model.
 Fast forward to today, I have taken it on a couple of trips and had ample time to play around.
 So, below are some of my observations and thoughts about everything on the 14 Pro camera.

 ## Hardware